 It started with an Anadin.
 Two of them.
 She sat L-shaped like a mantis.
 Soon it faded, the pain.
 It went away.
 Jane sat staring, drained.
 I asked her why she always thought she was in pain but she just sat, tired-looking, tapping her fingers as if this were her response so I asked her again.
 I said, ‘Who do you think you are being in so much pain?’
 Her eyes were pale.
 Her skin was pale too and I guessed she was sick but I didn’t believe she was sick because she always lied.
 The hem of her skirt, a thin fabric hooked at something, revealing the black tights of her thighs and I looked away.

-Immediately I apologised and looked into her eyes and held my expression until she believed I was telling the truth.
+I apologised and looked into her eyes and held my expression until she believed I was telling the truth.
 It wasn’t raining anymore.
-The window held a monotonous, post-game colour as if the world outside was on a commercial break.
-I asked her to go to the beach with me and we could make fun of the people walking their dogs.
+The window held a monotonous colour as though the world outside had become completely anaemic.
+I asked her to come to the beach with me and we could make fun of the people walking their dogs.
 She said, ‘Okay’.

 It was cold outside and the air tasted of metal and Jane’s misery was getting me down so I said, ‘Why don’t you stop being so miserable, it’s annoying me.’

 ‘You don’t know what it’s like,’ she said.

 ‘Oh yeah?’
 I said.
 ‘Well you don’t know what it’s like being me.
 You ever think about that?’